Mazhar Khan (cricketer)

 Mazhar Saleem Khan, born 11 September 1964 in Rawalpindi, Pakistan, is a Pakistani-born former cricketer who played for the Oman national cricket team.
-He is a right-handed batsman and right-arm off-spin bowler.
+He played a right-handed batsman and right-arm off-spin bowler.
 He made several appearances for the Omani national team as a batsman in the 2005 ICC Trophy.
 He later coached Oman at the 2007 World Cricket League Division Two tournament.